Wednesday, August 12, 2009

 While walking the quarry trail we hear Indian chanting in the background.
 When the trail doesn’t pass that area, I ask a ranger where the chanting is coming from.
 He tells me it is from an Indian “Sundance” ceremony in a remote part of the park.
 With directions in hand we drive down a muddy rutted dirt road to a “security” booth.
 The “white” Indian lady and her blond daughter tell us this ceremony is sacred and gives us a list of rules for watching.
 We can’t wear shoes, have any exposed metal and Aimee needs a dress to hide her pretty legs.
 And of course no cameras or cellphones.
 Once we arrive we find the dancers are on break and nobody is following these rules.
 There are about two-dozen people and only half look like they are full blooded.
 From what we can see the ceremony looks like a couple males dancing around a Maypole (a denuded cottonwood tree.)
 I think the whole thing seems pretty silly but I am not a good judge.
 I am pretty cynical.
 For some reason I don’t have an overwhelming urge to relive the practices of my Stone Age ancestors.

 We have a nice talk with this elderly Indian security guard who tells us about “Indian Time”.
 Apparently he knows what he is talking about because after an hour still no dancing.
 So we take off.
-We drive for several hours and stop for the night at Pilot Knob State park in Forest City, IA.
-Along the way we spot this huge statue.
-We have to stop and see who this jolly green giant is.
+We drive for several hours and stop for the night at Pilot Knob State Park in Forest City, IA.
+Along the way we spot this huge statue in Blue Earth, MN.
+We have to stop and investigate this Jolly Green Giant.
 I take a photo while Aimee checks to see if the guy is wearing anything under his leafy skirt.

 0 Comments: